seemur1/GammaAlgorithm/README.md

 In "fiftees.cpp" - there is a algorithm for solving fiftees game (with self-made A*)

 In "ukkonen.cpp" - there is a self-written ukkonen algorithm

+In CustomSortingFunctions - there is a practical work, comparing different sorting functions!